 This is a big question, but the best way to break it down is to say that the IoT functions by way of advanced electronics and wireless networks.

-The electronics largely come down to the circuit boards that we now equip our devices with.
+The electronics largely come down to the printed circuit board assembly that we now equip our devices with.
 These circuit boards actually come with their own antennae, and designers use what’s known as an antenna impedance matching calculator to set up the best possible signal.
 It’s a fairly advanced modern practice that ensures signal strength and helps to give even tiny devices the capability to seamlessly connect to the internet.
 In theory, a connection-ready circuit board can be built into just about anything at this point.

 As for wireless networks, we essentially have 4G, LTE, and 5G networks to thank for the IoT coming to fruition.
 While connected devices can certainly function over Wi-Fi, networks out and about in the world, where Wi-Fi isn’t always available (or strong) make it possible for virtually innumerable devices to link up.